Propellerhead software makes is so anyone can learn how to chop samples in Reason. It’s so easy, in fact!

 The big downside to the Kong (aside from the pitch and timing issues mentioned above), is that it’s a bit of a pain to actually set the sample start and end point.

-Chopping Samples in Reason Using the NN-XT
+How to Chop Samples in Reason Using the NN-XT

 Reason’s NN-XT Sampler is a super powered tool for creating complicated layers of sampled sound.
 Learning how to chop samples in Reason using the NN-XT is very similar to chopping samples in the Kong.
 In fact, the sampler used in Kong is just a striped down version of the NN-XT sampler.
 So if you understand the basics of setting the stop and start times from the Kong video, you’re off to a good start.